patleeman/raycast_workingdir_extension/README.md

 # WorkingDir

-A small utility to quickly open folders inside a common working directory with a default application or a menu of applications.
+A small [Raycast](https://raycast.com) extension to quickly open folders inside a common working directory with a default application or a menu of applications.